osmcode/osmium-tool/man/osmium-export.md

 can't be assembled into a valid (multi)polygon.
 See the options --show-errors/-e and --stop-on-error/-E for how to modify this behaviour.

+The input file will be read twice (once for the relations, once for nodes and ways), so this command can not read its input from STDIN.

 This command will not work on full history files.

 This command will work with negative IDs on OSM objects (for instance on